Asif Maharammov: Military service

-After the events of Black January, Maharramov created of voluntary self-defense groups, who with his personal participation rose to defend the Azerbaijani territories.
+After the events of Black January, Maharramov created voluntary self-defense groups, who with his personal participation rose to defend the Azerbaijani territories.

 He was appointed commander of the mine detectors military unit 859 on 7 March 1992 and freed the villages of Aranzəmin, Pirjamal and Dəhrəz from Armenian occupation.

 On 24 June 1992, he was badly injured during fight in the village of Naxçıvanlı but returned to front line after recovering from his injuries.
 However, he forced to quit fighting after his health condition worsened on 27 October 1993.

 Death

 Maharammov died in Yalta after failing to recover from tuberculosis.
 He was posthumously awarded the title of the National Hero of Azerbaijan and was buried in the Martyrs' Lane in Baku.
 His battalion, a street in Baku and a charity foundation are all named after him.